pixelneo/synom/README.md

 # Synom
-A Plugin to Vim which prints synonyms for the current word in buffer.
+A Plugin to Vim which prints synonyms or definition, POS etc. for the current word in buffer.
-Uses [WordsAPI](https://www.wordsapi.com) (there are 2500 free requests a month).
+Uses [WordsAPI](https://www.wordsapi.com) (there are 2500 free requests a day).

 ### Work in progress
 This is very much work in progress.